 Do you ever have a hard time falling asleep?
-In today’s society, you’re probably not alone.
+This relaxing yoga routine will help make sleep come sooner.

 These yoga poses are all meant to help you clear your mind and feel relaxed.
 These poses can also stretch areas that may have tightened up through the day.
 Add this ten-minute sequence to your nightly routine to help you calm down and fall into a deep slumber.

 Start on all fours, with your hands under your shoulders and knees under hips.
 Inhale as your lengthen through your spine, arching your back, reaching the crown of your head and tailbone together, and drawing your shoulder blades down into a Cow pose.

 Exhale as you bring your spine back to neutral and round your spine up towards the ceiling to curl your chin to your chest and pulling your belly button into your spine, coming into Cat pose.
 Work through Cat and Cow pose a few times, stretching and lengthening the spine.

 Once you finish working through Cat and Cow pose a few times, sit your hips back onto your heels, bringing your toes together, but keeping your knees apart.
 Keep the arms reaching forward to stretch through the shoulders.
 Take a few breaths in this position, and if you’d like, walk both hands over to the right for a few breaths, and then over to the left for a few breaths to stretch out the obliques.